brown-band/website/pages/scripts/2016-2017/spring/stealth-show.md

 date: 2017-04-13
 ---

-Ladies and gentlemen, friends and alumni, presenting an organization that pulled out our camo khakis, it’s the Brown University "you can’t even see us right now" BANNNDDDDDDDDDDD!
+Ladies and gentlemen, friends and alumni, presenting an organization that pulled out our camo khakis, it’s the Brown University “you can’t even see us right now” BANNNDDDDDDDDDDD!

 We gather here today to mourn the loss of our beloved Wilson Hall.
 You may have an F rating in accessibility, but you were always a solid B- building in our hearts.
-"FRIEEEEDMAAAAN!" just doesn’t have quite the same ring as "WILSOOOOOOON!" :sd[in the style of Castaway].
+“FRIEEEEDMAAAAN!” just doesn’t have quite the same ring as “WILSOOOOOOON!” :sd[in the style of Castaway].

 To pay tribute to good ol’ Willy, here’s a list of our favorite things about Wilson Hall: